-In order to figure out coverage the answer is the same for every one of these incidences – it depends on the origin of the damage, the type of policy you have and if the damage was an accident, unexpected or gradual.
-Be aware that your claim may be rejected if the incident happened slowly gradually, such problems are not normally covered even if your policy includes water damage insurance coverages.
+In order to figure out coverage the answer is the same for all of these incidences – it relies on the origin of the damages, the type of plan you have and if the damages was an accident, unexpected or continuous.
+Understand that your claim may be rejected if the incident occurred slowly gradually, such problems are not normally covered even if your plan incorporates water damages coverages.

 When problems happen slowly over the course of time these are thought of gradual problems.
 Think about it like paint chipping slowly off a wall surface, it starts with a little section and at some point more and more is slowly uncovered to end up being a larger space and a larger issue.
 This is what gradual damages in a home is like.
 An additional facet to take into consideration is repeated and sustained damages over time combined with gradual damages.
 If you find yourself saying the statement “Every time it rains, I begin to see water leaks” Then you most likely do not have damages that is eligible for coverage from your insurance policy protection.
 And the bottom line is asking yourself, is this the very first time I noticed the problem?
 Or has it been happening repetitively in the past?